When to visit the vet?

-Otitis media, also known as middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., is an inflammatory condition of the middle ear in dogs that can be caused by infections, injuries, or other causes.
+Otitis media, also known as middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., is an inflammatory condition of the middle ear in dogs that can be caused by infections, injuries, or other factors.

 BASICS/CAUSES:

-The most common cause of otitis media in dogs is a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., often secondary to an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the external ear canal (otitis externa).
+The most common cause of otitis media in dogs is a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., which often occurs secondary to an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the external ear canal (otitis externa).
 These infections can be caused by various types of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease., including staphylococci and Pseudomonas.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease., including staphylococci and pseudomonas.

 The most important facts at a glance